|

-DEBORAH CASTILLO (Costume, Make Up, Set Designer, Consider Water) relocated to NYC from Caracas, Venezuela.
+DEBORAH CASTILLO (Costumer/Make Up Artist/Set Designer, Consider Water) relocated to NYC from Caracas, Venezuela.
 She works in photography, installation, sculpture, video, costume design, and performance.
 Her work investigates the configuration of social stereotypes associated with genders and ways of questioning authority figures and their use of power.
 She has exhibited in Venezuela, Bolivia, USA, UK, Mexico, Argentina and Spain, and has worked as production assistant for Mona Hatoum and Steve McQueen.
 Castillo was awarded a residency at the London Print Studio, studied at Central Saint Martins and the Instituto de Artes Plásticas Armando Reverón, in Caracas, where she received her BA in Fine Arts in 2003. |

-NIGEL HOSANG (Consider Water, Dance Film Creator) NYC born and raised, 2014 BRIO winner, photographer Nigel HoSang was introduced to photography at the High School of Graphic Communication Arts.
+NIGEL HOSANG (Dance Film Creator, Consider Water) NYC born and raised, 2014 BRIO winner, photographer Nigel HoSang was introduced to photography at the High School of Graphic Communication Arts.
 Upon graduation, he began an intensive printing internship with Green Rhino.
 He later became a photo assistant and was fortunate to meet Martin Schoeller.
 He is currently an assistant for some of the world’s top photographers.
 His current bodies of work combine the genres of scientific, art and portrait photography.
 Nigel’s projects span the art and fashion worlds and have been included in ShowStudio, Contributor Magazine,Trace Magazine, NY Fashion Shorts, London Fashion Shorts, and Dossier Magazine. |

-MIKE MCGINNIS (Composer, Consider Water, Time to Talk, Ängsudden Song Cycle) Saxophonist, clarinetist and composer Mike McGinnis is a musical explorer unbound by stylistic barriers; unwaveringly individual, curious, and open-minded.
+MIKE MCGINNIS (Composer, Musical Director for all DFD projects) Saxophonist, clarinetist and composer Mike McGinnis is a musical explorer unbound by stylistic barriers; unwaveringly individual, curious, and open-minded.
 He has released five critically acclaimed albums as a leader during his twenty-two years in the NYC jazz scene.
 In April of 2017 and 2018, he performed to sold-out houses at the world famous Jazz Standard in NYC, leading a trio with jazz legends Art Lande and Steve Swallow.
 As musical director of the Davalois Fearon Dance Company, he has performed his compositions at the Joyce Theater, New Victory Theater, City Center, Metropolitan Museum, Harlem Stage, Rubin Museum, Bronx Museum and was the recipient of a 2019 MAP Fund Grant.
 For four consecutive years he has been listed in the Clarinet “Rising Star” category by the DownBeat Magazine International Critics Poll. |

 MUKHA (L. Mususa Wiesel) (Visual Artist, Ängsudden Song Cycle) attended the Art Students League of New York in the early 1990s and has since exhibited in the United States, Europe, and Asia.
 MuKha’s process involves techniques similar to the creation of music improvisation wherein the artist finds the direction and the images after the paint has been applied to the canvas.
 Her main influences are the elements: the sky and earth, the sea and air, and the worlds above, below and within.
 Born in Zambales, Philippines in 1961, MuKha (the Sanskrit word for "face") spent her childhood between San Francisco and her native province of Rizal, Philippines.
 She divides her time between Brooklyn and Stockholm, with frequent visits to mainland and Southeast Asia. |